Blind Spot Detection System Testing

 You can easily validate the accuracy and effectiveness of your Blind Spot Detection system in real-world environments.

-By substituting the DGPS Base Station with a second VBOX 3i RTK, our Moving Base test setup allows you to test and verify ADAS safety systems on virtually any road.
-The Moving Base setup allows you to measure with a relative positional accuracy between subject and target vehicle, to within 5 cm, and can maintain RTK lock between VBOX units with up to 600 m of vehicle separation.
+Alternatively, you can substitute the DGNSS Base Station with a second VBOX 3i ADAS in a Moving Base setup.
+This will achieve a relative positional accuracy between subject and target vehicle of 5 cm, and maintain RTK lock between vehicles that are up to 600 m apart.

 As the test is conducted, the distance of the closest contact points between the vehicles is calculated to cm-level accuracy, automatically switching to the nearest contact points as they change with the car’s relative positions.

 Let VBOX Test Suite do it for you.
 The software can be used to monitor vehicle speed and deviation in real-time from within the test vehicle, whilst providing the driver with an immediate insight into the pass or fail rate of the runs being performed.